-FAR 9.4 Debarred Meaning and Applicability
+FAR 9.4 Debarred Applicability

 - Sometimes, placing a contractor on a suspension list instead of the debarred party list could be a solution.